Akosovski/Prayers.github.io/README.md

 ## Prayers
-Website which contains some of the moslem's essential prayers for personal use.
+Website which contains some of the moslem's most essential prayers for personal use.
-Pictures by SHAHIHFIQIH
+Most Pictures & Resources obtained from SHAHIHFIQIH.

 ---